Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has Active Directory forest includes thousands of user accounts.
 You have been informed that all network resources will be migrated to Azure.
 Thereafter, the on-premises data center will be retired.
 You are required to employ a strategy that reduces the effect on users, once the planned migration has been completed.
-Solution: You plan to sync all the Active Directory user accounts to Azure Active Directory (Azure AD).
+Solution: You plan to sync all the Active Directory user accounts to Microsoft Entra ID.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.